-- A pulse oximeter will measure your oxygen level.
-A small plastic clip or tape containing a small sensor will be placed on your finger. - After surgery you will be given oxygen through a nasal cannula (tubing that goes just into your nose).
+• A pulse oximeter will measure your oxygen level.
+A small plastic clip or tape containing a small sensor will be placed on your finger.

+cannula (tubing that goes through your nose).
 This will be removed when you no longer need it.

 - As soon as you are awake, you will be asked to cough and take deep breaths often. - Using a pillow to help you splint or support your incision will help you cough to help keep your lungs clear.
 This should be done every one to two hours while awake to prevent pneumonia. - You will be given an incentive spirometer.
-This device will help you take effective, deep breaths.
-This also helps prevent pneumonia and keeps your lungs expanded to prevent atelectasis

-(tiny areas of lung collapse).
+This will help you take effective, deep breaths.
+This also helps prevent pneumonia and keeps your lungs expanded to prevent atelectasis (tiny areas of lung collapse).
 This should be done 10 times an hour while awake.

-A respiratory therapist or your nurse will teach you how to use the incentive spirometer.

-• If you brought a CPAP or BiPAP machine to the hospital, it will be monitored by a respiratory therapist.
+- Remember, once you are shown how to cough, deep breathe, and use your incentive spirometer, it is your responsibility to do so. - If you brought a CPAP or BiPAP machine to the hospital, it will be monitored by a respiratory therapist.